3D forensic analysis of catastrophic failure in hydraulic exoskeleton

 Forensic workflow: from sub-millimeter scanning to FEA 🔍

 The process began with scanning the critical components of the exoskeleton, focusing on the micro-hydraulic pistons and actuator pivot points.
 Using GOM Inspect, point clouds were captured with sub-millimeter precision to digitize the post-failure state.
-These meshes were imported into CloudCompare for a direct comparison against the original CAD design.
-The detected deviations revealed zones of concentrated plastic deformation on the piston rod.
+These meshes were imported into CloudCompare for direct comparison against the original CAD design.
+The detected deviations revealed areas of concentrated plastic deformation on the piston rod.
 Subsequently, these deformed geometries were taken into SolidWorks, where a finite element analysis (FEA) was performed to simulate residual stresses and load history.
 The goal was to discern whether the wear marks on the pivots corresponded to progressive cyclic fatigue or a single anomalous load peak that exceeded the material's yield strength.

 Cyclic fatigue vs. load peak: the truth in deformations ⚙️